 “I’m a self-proclaimed chocolate chip cookie snob.
 Meaning I haven’t found a chocolate chip cookie recipe that I actually like.
 That is, until this one.
 It’s the chocolate chip cookie I’ve been dreaming about for years!“ —K. Fox on the Soft Chocolate Chip Cookies

 The instructions to bang hot baking sheets on the counter may have caused a racket and earned us the evil eye from family members on Zoom calls, yet all was forgiven when these chocolate chip cookies came out of the oven.
 With a cookbook so well-suited for 2020 it borders on prescient, baker and blogger Sarah Kieffer delivers 100 recipes that prove there’s a type of cookie for everyone.
-We especially appreciated her novel approaches to bar cookies, including cheesecake bars embellished with swirls of red wine and cherry cheesecake bars or these autumnal pumpkin swirl cheesecake bars.
+We especially appreciated her novel approaches to bar cookies, including red wine and cherry cheesecake bars or these autumnal pumpkin swirl cheesecake bars.

 “I don’t usually sing the praises of sauces, but this one is SO very good.
 It’s simple to make with pantry ingredients and created a sauce so good that my Mom asked for a jar to take home.” —Helen Doberstein on the Honey Barbecue Sauce